shorthills-ai/llama_index/docs/community/integrations.md

 ## Data Loaders

-The full set of data loaders are found on [LlamaHub](https://llamahub.ai/)
+The full set of data loaders is found on [LlamaHub](https://llamahub.ai/)

 ## Agent Tools

-The full set of agent tools are found on [LlamaHub](https://llamahub.ai/)
+The full set of agent tools is found on [LlamaHub](https://llamahub.ai/)

 ## LLMs